insolar/observer/README.md

 To use the Node, you need to:

 1. Install the prerequisites.
-2. Obtain an authorized access to Insolar Platform.
+2. Obtain an authorized access to Insolar MainNet.
 3. Build, deploy and monitor Insolar Observer node on the hardware of your choice.

 There are no strict hardware or network recommendations for the Node, and users can choose the hardware and network connection at their discretion.